Transit

 When refined agricultural products belonging in chapters 25–97 are moved from Andorra to be imported into the EU, then the external Union transit (T1) procedure is used, and the products are treated in the same way as non-Union goods.
 The transit declarations should mention: “Charge agricultural component only – EC-Andorra Agreement”.

-The transit security area includes the EU, Norway and Switzerland.
-When a consignment exits the security area, the customs office through which the goods exit for another common transit country (such as Türkiye, North Macedonia, Serbia or the UK) must be provided in the transit declaration.
+The transit security area comprises the EU member states, Norway and Switzerland.
+When a consignment exits the security area, the customs office through which the goods exit for another common transit country (such as Türkiye, North Macedonia, Serbia or the UK) must be indicated in the transit declaration.

 Example: